quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

 # Compilation Steps

+## Recommended Method (Using VSCode)

+For the smoothest experience—just like in our lectures—follow these steps:
 1. **Clone the Repository**
    Run the following command in your terminal:
    ```bash
    git clone <repo link>
    ```

-There are two ways to build and run the code.
-We recommend using the VSCode method.
-Use the alternative method only if you encounter issues with the VSCode workflow.

-## Recommended Method (Using VSCode)

-For the smoothest experience—just like in our lectures—follow these steps:

 1. **Open VSCode.**
 2. **Navigate to the project directory:** `group-project-girsanov-s-gang`
 3. **Click "Build"** at the bottom of the VSCode window.